David-EIPI/esp32-zigbee-shade/README.md

 The temperature sensor reports via Zigbee to monitor the temperature inside the control box, as summer ambient temperatures often exceed 35°C, and the enclosure tightly houses both the ESP32 and the motor driver.

+See [here](https://github.com/David-EIPI/stm32-zigbee-light/blob/main/BUILD.md) instructions on building the firmware using `idf.py` on Linux.

 ## Hardware

 ### Mechanical